BlackHat786000/actions/github-actions/set-async-job-status/README.md

             SUCCESS // return `SUCCESS` to mark job as success
             {% elif event.my_id == 'joe' and event.task_status == 'failure' %}
             FAILED // return `FAILED` to mark job as failure
-            {% else %}
-            CONTINUE // return any string other than `SUCCESS` and `FAILED` to continue to listen
             {% endif %}
 ```

-### Role of Action Input `job_id` (Optional)
+### Role of Action Input `job_id` (Optional) (Not Recommended)

 When using the GitHub Action, you can optionally provide a specific `job_id` as an input.
 This `job_id` serves as a reference point for the Action to match against the `job_id` present in the incoming Kafka messages.
-Based on this match, the Action determines the status (`job_status`) of the associated job.
+Based on this match, the Action determines the job status (SUCCESS/FAILED) of the associated job.

 For instance, if you provide `job_id: '123'` as an input to the Action, it will look for messages in the Kafka topic where the `job_id` matches '123'.
-If it finds a matching message, it will use the `job_status` value from that message to update the status of the corresponding job in the GitHub Actions workflow.
+If it finds a matching message, it will use the `job_status` value (`SUCCESS` or `FAILED`) from that message to update the status of the corresponding job in the GitHub Actions workflow.

 ### Support